thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-cust-cal-create.md

 10. Click **Create**.

     The Custom calendar page appears again, with the message "Custom calendar created successfully!"

+    Your custom calendar appears in the list of calendars.

 ## Using your custom calendar in your connection